rick-r/marriage-figaro-norway/captions.md

 Se vuol venire nella mia scuola la capriola le insegnerò.

-    If you want to dance, my dear little Count,
-    I'll play the tune for you on my guitar.

-    If you want to come to my school
-    I'll teach you all the moves.

-    [ or ]

     You wanna dance, boss?

-    I'll play my guitar for you.

     Come to my school

     I'll teach you a lesson.

 Saprò ... ma piano,